stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/api_integration/api_integrations/index.md

         to be called from Snowflake.
     - name: enabled
       value: boolean
+      description: >-
-      description: Whether the API integration is enabled.
+        Whether the API integration is enabled.
+(Required parameter for the api_integrations resource.)
     - name: comment
       value: string
       description: Comment for the API integration.